 Number of Plugins

-Our customers are making good use of the huge variety of WordPress plugins as they have installed 16,540 different plugins.
+Our customers make good use of the huge variety of WordPress plugins.
+They have installed 16,540 different plugins.
 As of July 25th 2019, there are 54,933 plugins at https://wordpress.org/plugins/.

 Top 20 Most Popular Plugins

 The list of popular plugins is quite similar to the one at WordPress.org.
 We will not provide the exact number of installations of each plugin, but each one in this list can be found on more than 1000 websites.

 - Contact Form 7

 This is by far the most popular WordPress plugin on our servers.
 It is installed on more than 30% of the websites we checked.
 If you need to add a contact form on your website, you should definitely consider this plugin.
 One of the reasons for its huge popularity seems to be that it is recommended by a lot of theme developers.

 Our customers seem to be well aware that good SEO is important for every successful website as this plugin is installed on over 25% of the websites we checked.

 This anti-spam plugin comes pre-installed with every WordPress installation but is activated only on about 25% of them.
 In order to activate the plugin you need an API key.
 Keys are free for personal websites, but are paid for commercial websites.

 One of the oldest slider plugins which is bundled with a lot of themes.
 Back in 2014 it became infamous due to multiple security vulnerabilities which led to the compromise of hundreds of thousands of WordPress websites.
 One of the major attacks is known as the SoakSoak malware campaign.
 At the time, we quickly protected our customers by blocking the malicious requests in our WAF.